open-telemetry/opentelemetry-specification/specification/common/common.md

 - When a new namespace is necessary consider whether it should be a top-level namespace (e.g. `service`) or a nested namespace (e.g. `service.instance`).

-- Semantic conventions exist for 4 areas: for Resource, Span and Log attribute and for Metric label keys.
-Identical namespaces or names in these areas MUST have identical meanings.
+- Semantic conventions exist for four areas: for Resource, Span and Log attribute names as well as Metric label keys.
+In addition, for spans we have two more areas: Event and Link attribute names.
+Identical namespaces or names in all these areas MUST have identical meanings.
 For example the `http.method` span attribute name denotes exactly the same concept as the `http.method` metric label, has the same data type and the same set of possible values (in both cases it records the value of the HTTP protocol's request method as a string).

 - Semantic conventions MUST limit names to printable Basic Latin characters (more precisely to